World Web Technology

 You might have understood what exactly the WP theme development is.
 Now it’s time to get started.
 You need to set up your local development environment.
 You need to check out some WordPress theme examples before start creating a new theme.
 So dive into creating a new theme.

-First of all, you need to create a subfolder in WP-content/themes/directory in your WordPress folder.
+First of all, you need to create a subfolder in the WP-content/themes/directory in your WordPress folder.
 Before you start creating the theme, you should decide what the layout of your website will look like.
 In this tutorial, we will build a WordPress theme that consists of a header, sidebar, content area, and footer.
 Learn how you can create such a theme.

 • 1 stylesheet